 Global RISE of Solar Energy

-The below scenarios of global energy generation all show solar energy growing substantially (to approximately ¼ of global energy; more or less depending on how optimistic the reference case used is - such as the below scenarios presented vis-a-vis share of renewables in the future global energy mix).
-Solar power will provide anywhere from half on upwards of renewable energy generation worldwide by 2050.
+The below scenarios of global energy generation (global energy generation from ALL sources) show solar energy growing substantially (to slightly more or less than ¼ of total global energy supply depending on how optimistic the reference case used is).
+Looking at just renewables globally, solar power will provide anywhere from half on upwards of renewable energy generation worldwide by 2050.

 The rise of solar in the United States has been especially dramatic, as described in this brief snippet-

 “The United States is on track to top 3 million solar PV installations this year, adding 1 million photovoltaic panels in just two years, according to a study by Wood Mackenzie Power & Renewables and the Solar Energy Industries Association.
 The number will exceed 4 million in 2023, the study says.

 It took more than 40 years for the first million installations.
 “The rapid growth in the solar industry has completely reshaped the energy conversation in this country,” said Abigail Ross Hopper, SEIA president and CEO, in a press release announcing the study.
 The 2.7 million solar systems installed through September 2020 have the capacity to generate nearly 89 gigawatts of electricity.
 The solar industry employs about 250,000 Americans, the SEIA says.”
 FROM – chooseenergy.com/solar-energy

 The Energy Information Administration (EIA) forecast below depicts renewables supplying roughly half of the world’s electricity generation by mid-century.
 So, approximately half of the world’s energy will be from renewables; and half of renewables will be solar = ¼ of the world’s energy will be solar by 2050.
 Both solar and wind supply large portions of total global renewable energy amounting to the lion’s share of renewable energy worldwide according to the EIA’s optimistic forecast depicted below.